smerth/gatsby-theme-project/docs/gatsby-theme-development.md

 ...
   "dependencies": {
     "gatsby": "^2.1.31",
-    "gatsby-theme-mdx": "*"
+    "gatsby-theme-main": "*"
   }
 }
 ```

 We add this as a dependancy to the `package.json ` file because the module is stored locally in our "packages" folder.
-If we try `yarn add gatsby-theme-mdx` yarn will try first to find the module on npm.
+If we try `yarn add gatsby-theme-main` yarn will try first to find the module on npm.
 If your package in develpment has the same name as a package on npm the wrong one will be loaded into your project…

 Obviously, our theme is not on npm but it is in the `packages` folder and it does have a valid entry point so yarn will find it when we add it as a dependancy.